marrow/mongo/INSTALLATION.md

-# Installing Marrow Mongo
+# Installing the Marrow Mongo Document Mapper

-To utilize the Marrow Mongo Document Mapper you will need:
+#### Requirements

 * Python 2.7 and above, or Python 3.2 and above; or compatible, such as Pypy or Pypy3.
 * An accessible MongoDB installation.

-Installing `marrow.mongo` is easy, just execute the following:
+Installation is easy, just execute the following:

 {% label %}Terminal{% endlabel %}
 ```bash